Open-EO/openeo-qgis-plugin/README.md

 1. Start QGIS Desktop application
 2. Go to "Plugins" and then "Manage and Install Plugins"
-3. Go to "Not Installed" and search for "OpenEO"
+3. Go to "Not Installed" and search for "openEO"
-4. Click on "OpenEO" and click "Install"
+4. Click on "openEO" and click "Install"
 5. The openEO logo should be visible in the toolbar